top of page

 POCUS isn't just a diagnostic aid.
 It improves care, shrinks uncertainty, and eases the mental strain of decision-making.
 It also helps build trust with owners at moments when communication matters most.
 In a profession where the emotional load is already high, tools that reliably narrow the grey zone become part of how we look after ourselves — not just our patients.

-Balmuth EA, et al. Point-of-care ultrasound (POCUS): Assessing patient satisfaction and socioemotional benefits in the hospital setting.
+Reference Balmuth EA, et al. Point-of-care ultrasound (POCUS): Assessing patient satisfaction and socioemotional benefits in the hospital setting.
 PLOS ONE (2024).
-PLOS

 Comments